fiedsch/data_util/Readme.md

 // use Helper::expandExpression() et al.
 // use Listmanager to perform operations on lists (arrays)
 // use ArrayRecordCreator to create data records
+// use Helper::columnIndex() and Helper::columnName() for column name to numerical index mappings
 ```